Miic/PerspectiveAPIHelper/README.md

 # PerspectiveHelper

-The primary purpose of this Library class is to be a helper class for accessing PerspectiveAPI
+The primary purpose of this Library class is to be a API class for accessing PerspectiveAPI

 To use:
   1) Use the Static Method, setKey(String) to set the internal key to the one provided by the Jigsaw team.